-To answer all the usual questions, yes they are all mine (and my husband’s for that matter), they are all single births, they were all conceived while I was married, and, yes, I’m Catholic.
-I’m sure there’s a few questions I’ve forgotten to answer but that usually answers the bulk of them.
+To answer all the usual questions about our family, yes they are all mine (and my husband’s for that matter), they are all single births, I’ve birthed them all at home, they were all conceived while I was married, and, yes, I’m Catholic.
+I’m sure there are a few questions I’ve forgotten to answer but that usually answers the bulk of them.

 People are always amazed when they see me.
 I think they are expecting someone who can no longer stand or function (mentally or physically).
 I’m not sure why that is either.
-Why has our society made it appear that just because you have lots of children it means that you no longer know how to brush your hair, wash your clothes, or tie your kids shoes for that matter?
+Why has our society made it appear that just because you have lots of children it means that you no longer know how to brush your hair, wash your clothes, or tie your kid’s shoes for that matter?
 They are fully expecting you to look like you’ve mentally lost it and are ready for a mental hospital.
 I’m pretty sure I’m still mentally there, although there are days when my kids may argue otherwise.

 I’m not going to lie to you; some days are very hard.
 I have a problem dealing with excessive noise.
 I’m sure a lot of you are seeing the problem already.
-How can I have a problem with noise while living with 12 children?
+How can I have a problem with noise while living with 14 children?
 Yeah, me too.
 I think God sometimes has a funny sense of humor.
 Anyway, occasionally the children will find me missing, but it’s okay.
 I’m just hiding in my bedroom.
-Just give me 10 minutes and I will be a little better.
+Give me 10 minutes and I will be a little better.

-I married when I had just turned 19, five days prior.
+I married when I had just turned 19, five days after my birthday.
 Two weeks later I was pregnant, as Veronica had come into existence.
 Our roller coaster had officially begun.
-As of today we have continued having children every 18-26 months after that.
-I’m still obviously fertile (being pregnant, and all) and expect to be able to have a few more children.
-That is, if it’s part of God’s will for our family!
+As of today, we have continued having children every 18-30 months after that.
+I’m still fertile and hope to be able to have a few more children.
+That is if it’s part of God’s will for our family!

 Even though we started having children because of Our Faith I couldn’t imagine it any other way.
 I grew up in a family with just one sibling, with most of the time being separated from my brother.
 This made me essentially an only child.